The Budget Backpacking Kit

 • I think it functions as a good minimalist list.
 As I wrote, “A better pack, sleeping bag, shelter, etc. within this lists’ framework will still leave you with a lightweight list with no extras.
 In other words, this is a good list to build upon for lightweight backpacking in general, I think.
 Part of what lightweight backpacking is not so much what you take, but rather it is what you do not take.”

-Even with bargain gear I enjoyed this view.
+Even with bargain gear, I enjoyed this view.

 So, I thought perhaps it was time to write a sequel of sorts to the Frugal Backpacking Kit and introduce the Budget Backpacking Kit.
-A little beyond what I sent Liz and perhaps a kit for all-around backpacking as opposed to the specialized long-distance treks.
+It is a little beyond what I sent Liz and perhaps a kit for all-around backpacking as opposed to the specialized long-distance treks.
 Most weekend backpackers will not want a tarp for a general-purpose shelter, will not be moving all day to make miles, nor do they wish to futz with an alcohol stove.
 It is a kit that handles a variety of conditions beyond well-marked and maintained trails.

 So here’s my Budget Backpacking Kit.